Klvxn/TRMMR/README.md

 4. **Flask-SQLAlchemy**: a Flask extension that simplifies database integration and provides an ORM layer for interacting with databases.
 In the URL Shortener application, Flask-SQLAlchemy is used for defining database models, such as the ShortenedURL and User models.
 It provides an intuitive and Pythonic interface for querying and manipulating database records, making it easier to work with the database in a Flask application.

-Other extensions used are Flask-Login,Flask-WTforms, Flask-Mail etc.
+Other extensions used are Flask-Login, Flask-WTforms, Flask-Mail etc.
 ## Features
 TRMMR offers the following features: